pjaehrling/finetuneAlexVGG/README.md

 Also includes wrapper model classes to use the Tensorflow Slim implementations of VGG16 and Inception V3 (finetune does not really work with those so far).
 Comes with Jupyter notebooks to test the different preprocessing scripts, run a classification and finetune a model using a notebook.

-ToDo:
-- Store feature files (activations at a given layer) and train 1-n FullyConnected layer on these.
-- Shuffel the data/batches
-- Make Optimizer variable
-- Add Learning Rate Decay

 ## Requirements

 - Python 2.7 or 3